 Difficulties have been compounded by the little goverment support since the earthquake in 2005.
 For many, the homes and livelihoods that were destroyed have remained destroyed.

-Ummah Welfare Trust administers relief in the Baltistan region and Azad Kashmir.
+Ummah Welfare Trust administers relief in the Baltistan region, Azad Kashmir and Jammu Kashmir.
 The charity sponsors widows and orphans and renders emergency relief when necessary.

 Masjids and shelters have also been built for displaced communities and a medical clinic in Kotli currently provides free treatment to poor families.